hupili/agile-ir/cases/case2-crawl-by-url-filling/index.md

 You can also use 'sed' to substitute every "<xxx>" with empty.
 Those methods have some caveats but still workable.
 In some scenarios they suffice to get what we want.

-## Remarks

-   * wget provide function of recursive download ("-r").
-   It can be used to fast download the webpages.
-   Our method avoid downloading many pages we don't have interest, thus lowering the burden of target server.